-40 Jürgen Habermas (1996), Between Facts and Norms, Cambridge, MA, MIT Press, p.
+&lt;sup>40 Jürgen Habermas, Between Facts and Norms, (Cambridge: MA, MIT Press, 1996), p.
 360.

-41 Patrizia Nanz and Jens Steffek (2004), "Global Governance, Participation and the Public Sphere," in Government and Opposition 39 (2), pp. 320-321.
+&lt;sup>41 Patrizia Nanz and Jens Steffek, "Global Governance, Participation and the Public Sphere," in Government and Opposition 39 (2), 2004, pp. 320-321.

-42 Ibrahim Abu Shah (2004), "Democracy and Good Governance: Ideas and Institutions" in Ibrahim Abu Shah (ed.), Islam, Democracy and Good Governance: The Malaysian Experience, Shah Alam, UPENA, p.
-10
+&lt;sup>42 Ibrahim Abu Shah, "Democracy and Good Governance: Ideas and Institutions" in Ibrahim Abu Shah (ed.), Islam, Democracy and Good Governance: The Malaysian Experience, (Shah Alam: UPENA, 2004), p.
+10.

-43 Mohammed Salih (2003), "Governance, Information and the Public Sphere", paper presented at the 3rd Meeting of CODI, Economic Commission for Africa, Addis Ababa, 10-17 May, p.
+&lt;sup>43 Mohammed Salih, "Governance, Information and the Public Sphere", paper presented at the 3rd Meeting of CODI, Economic Commission for Africa, Addis Ababa, 10-17 May 2003, p.
 13.

+Democratic governance and participation alone cannot guarantee that citizens have been empowered for effective participation.
+Thus, empowerment affirms the need to enable people measure the reality of their political, social, economic and physical environment in order to influence these factors.
 Empowerment cannot be realised in abstract terms or without identifying the necessary conditions for its success.
 While democratic governance, provides the necessary overall conditions within which empowerment is potentially achievable through access to five concrete dimensions: participation, knowledge, skills and new capabilities, freedom of information, regulatory institutions of the state, and income, land and other resources.
 These all factors for good governance are interrelated and cannot be separated one another.

 In a more current analysis, Cornwall and Gaventa developed a model of the link between citizen, social and political participation in effective participatory method.
-This could be summarized follows:44
+This could be summarized follows: